Tim-Abwao/tim-abwao.github.io/_posts/2021-10-15-Assessing-Climate-Change-In-Kenya.md

 img_path: /assets/images/articles/kenya-climate
 ---

-With the recent surge in floods and droughts, and the erratic rain patterns; it is quite evident that climate change is at work in Kenya.
+With the recent surge in floods and droughts, and the erratic rain patterns witnessed throughout the country; it is quite evident that climate change is at work here.
+But, does historical data back this assertion?

 ## 1. Defining Climate Change